VCO, LFO, DCO, DDS notes

 DDS (Direct Digital Synthesis) (a.k.a. numerically controlled oscillator) indicates a particular way of digitally generating waveforms.

-The frequency range to focus on in just a design choice, though, so you can focus on audio range better.
+The frequency range to focus on is just a design choice, so you can focus on audio range better.

-And as a technique, DDS easily lends itself to arbitrary waveforms and even sample playback, and in fact has been used by various samplers, and by some synthesizers that can sample, because the technique is not at all opposed to feeding it more arbitrary waveform data from RAM or even a microcontroller, and at audio rates this is more doable.
+And as a technique, DDS easily lends itself to arbitrary waveforms and even sample playback, and in fact has been used by various samplers, and by some synthesizers that can sample, because it's pretty good at dealing with varying target frequencies, and at audio frequency it is not at all opposed to feeding it more arbitrary waveform data from ROM, RAM, or something external.

 If you're DIYing this, there are some further implementation details.